 Bloom Bash: A Party for a CauseIt wouldn't be Art Alive if there wasn't a Bloom Bash, the ever-popular Friday night party that truly celebrates the San Diego Museum of Art and is a mainstay on the local arts fan's calendar of must-attend events.
 For the last several years, Bloom Bash has been held in the SDMA sculpture garden and Panama 66 venue.
 Crowds attend Bloom Bash so there is no doubt you will bump into a friend or two enjoying the festivities.
 It is an evening of great food from a variety of local eateries, cocktails, and beer, art installations, performers and music for dancing the night away.

 This year, Bloom Bash showcases the art of Monty Montgomery whose contemporary, geometric art uses color and abstract patterns and shapes to convey a bright, bold urban aesthetic.
 To complement the evening's activities, SDMA commissioned artist Taped Metal Canvas by Dominic Fontana to apply custom artwork to a BMW I8 before the attendee's very eyes.
 Dubbed the Bloom Bash Art Car, Fontana is known for his use of "steel (a BMW in this case), reflective adhesive materials and tape to create immersive works of art that transform with the interaction of the spectator."

-The Garden of Activities: Art and Fun for KidsThis year, Art Alive activities include programming for the entire family with the Garden of Activities geared for younger attendees including a "museum-wide flower hunt" as well as a children's reading area and floral-inspired collaborative art project for everyone in the family to join in.
+The Garden of Activities: Art and Fun for KidsThis year, Art Alive activities include programming for the entire family with the Garden of Activities geared for younger attendees including a "museum-wide flower hunt" as well as a children's reading area and a floral-inspired collaborative art project for everyone in the family to join in.
 Finally, Art Alive organizers are enlisting attendees in creating a collaborative 2D relief sculpture as well as encouraging attendees to contribute their own "paper flower masterpiece" to a collaborative mural.
 Free with admission to the Art Alive Floral Exhibition.